Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Applications to characteristics of quantum and classical systems

 Comparing continuity bound (\ref{Sh-CB}) with Winter's continuity bound (\ref{W-CB-1}), we see the disappearance of factor $2$ in r.h.s. what is paid for by replacing the term $h_2(\varepsilon)$ with the term $g(\varepsilon)\geq h_2(\varepsilon)$.
 But keeping in mind that $\varepsilon F_H(E/\varepsilon)\gg g(\varepsilon)$ for real values of $E$ and $\varepsilon$ and noting that $g(\varepsilon)\sim h_2(\varepsilon)$ for small $\varepsilon$, we see that the continuity bound (\ref{Sh-CB}) is more accurate in general.
 Moreover, continuity bound (\ref{Sh-CB}) is asymptotically tight for large energy $E$ for \emph{arbitrary} positive operator $H$ satisfying conditions (\ref{H-cond}) and (\ref{star}).
 This follows from the last claim of Proposition \ref{S-CB} below.

 If $H=\hat{N}\doteq a^\dagger a\,$ then $F_H(E)=g(E)$ and continuity bound (\ref{Sh-CB}) becomes

 We see that (\ref{Sh-CB+}) is less accurate but very close to the specialized optimal continuity bound (\ref{BDJ-CB}) for $E\gg\varepsilon$ and small $\varepsilon$.
-The difference between the right hand sides of (\ref{Sh-CB+}) and (\ref{BDJ-CB}) equal to $2(g(\varepsilon)-h_2(\varepsilon))$ for $E=1$ quickly decrease to $g(\varepsilon)-h_2(\varepsilon)$ with increasing $E$.
+The difference between the right hand sides of (\ref{Sh-CB+}) and (\ref{BDJ-CB}) is equal to $2(g(\varepsilon)-h_2(\varepsilon))$ for $E=1$, and quickly decreases to $g(\varepsilon)-h_2(\varepsilon)$ with increasing $E$.
 This and the last claim of Proposition \ref{S-CB} below give a reason to believe that the universal continuity bound (\ref{Sh-CB}) is "close-to-optimal".

 Continuity bound (\ref{Sh-CB}) is a corollary of the following more general result.

 \begin{proposition} \emph{Let $H$ be a positive operator on $\H$ satisfying conditions (\ref{H-cond}) and (\ref{star}).
 If $\rho$ is a state in $\S(\H)$ such that $\Tr H\rho\leq E$ then